ibexa/documentation-developer/docs/guide/search/elastic.md

     The default value is `localhost`.
     - `port` - A port to connect to.
     The default value is `9200`.
-    If you have several Elasticsearch instances that run on the same host, and want to differentiate them, you can change the default number.
+    If you have several Elasticsearch instances that run on the same host, and want to make them distinct, you can change the default number.
     - `scheme` - A protocol to be used to access the node.
 Default value is `http`.
     - `path` - By default, path is not used.
     The default value is `null`.
-    If you have several Elasticsearch instances that run on the same host, and want to differentiate them, you can define a path for each instance.
+    If you have several Elasticsearch instances that run on the same host, and want to make them distinct, you can define a path for each instance.
     - `user`/`pass` - Credentials, if needed to log in to the host.
     Default values are `null`.